Julianne Hough: Acting and other appearances

 Hough's first acting role was in the 2001 feature film Harry Potter and the Philosopher's Stone, in an uncredited role as a "Hogwarts schoolgirl".
 She appeared in the 2010 musical Burlesque, starring Cher and Christina Aguilera.
 In the film, which chronicles a small-town girl (Aguilera) who finds success at a Los Angeles burlesque club, Hough plays a dancer named Georgia.

 Hough's first leading role was as Ariel Moore in the 2011 remake of the Paramount film Footloose, opposite Kenny Wormald as Ren McCormack.
 Filming began in September 2010.
 The film was released on October 14, 2011.
 Hough played the role of Sherrie Christian in the 2012 film adaptation of the Broadway musical Rock of Ages, alongside Tom Cruise, Catherine Zeta-Jones and Malin Akerman.
 That same year she filmed her starring role opposite Josh Duhamel in the romantic drama Safe Haven, based on the novel of the same name by Nicholas Sparks, which was released on February 14, 2013.
 Hough also starred in the comedy-drama Paradise as Lamb Mannerheim, which was released on October 18, 2013.
 She starred alongside Russell Brand, who had previously co-starred with Hough in Rock of Ages.

 Hough starred as protagonist Mallory Rutledge in the 2015 thriller film Curve opposite Teddy Sears.
-That same year she appeared on business coach Lewis Howes' podcast where they had a discussion and it ended with him asking to salsa dance with her.
+In the same year she appeared on business coach Lewis Howes's podcast where they had a discussion and it ended with him asking to salsa dance with her.
 Hough returned to musical performances portraying the role of Sandy Young for Fox's live television presentation of the musical Grease on January 31, 2016.
 Hough and brother Derek hosted the 2016 The Wonderful World of Disney: Magical Holiday Celebration and The Disney Parks' Magical Christmas Celebration.
 It was televised by ABC on Thanksgiving night, November 24, and Christmas Day, December 25.
 The Hough siblings introduced performances by Garth Brooks, Trisha Yearwood and Kelly Clarkson.
 A companion holiday album, Disney Channel Holiday Hits, was released November 18, 2016.

 In 2018, she was cast as Jolene in the episode of the same name from the Netflix anthology series Heartstrings, based on the Dolly Parton song.
-In February 11, 2019, it was announced that Hough had joined the NBC talent competition series America's Got Talent.
+On February 11, 2019, it was announced that Hough had joined the NBC talent competition series America's Got Talent.
 However, she was announced to be exiting in November 22 in the same year after one season.

 In 2020, Hough partnered with entertainment company Meet Cute for a three-part Transformation podcast series.
-Meet Cute, along with Hough’s production banner, Canary House Productions, wrote, executive produced, and voice acted in the series.
-As the title of the series suggests, Transformation aligns with Canary House’s mission to impact lives through stories of transformation, self-discovery and identity.
+Meet Cute, along with Hough's production banner, Canary House Productions, wrote, executive produced, and voice acted in the series.
+As the title of the series suggests, Transformation aligns with Canary House's mission to impact lives through stories of transformation, self-discovery and identity.